therootcompany/libreoffice-as-a-service/README.md

 Create a `.env` with at least your Digital Ocean API Token and a DNS provider's token:

-(as you can see, currently both Cloudflare and Godaddy are supported)
+(as you can see, currently Cloudflare, DuckDNS, and Godaddy are supported)

 ```bash
 DIGITALOCEAN_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx